 - Does it align with your budget and cultural needs?

 If you answered yes to all 4 of these points, then you are ready to pay your team and get moving forward!
-We highly recommend getting a quote for your payroll from Gusto, our recommended payroll provider for small businesses, to save you time and money when you run your payroll!
-Click here for a free one-month trial.
+Use a time-tracking software such as Tsheets to seamlessly track data for all of your employees, and import your payroll records directly into your accounting software.
+Start a free trial today.